Aeroluna/LunaCoopMod/README.md

 - Removed slow from Viper Disabling Cloud.

-Number one most infurating spell to get hit by?
+Possibly number one most infurating spell to get hit by?
 Abathur Vipers are unaffected.

 ## Raynor

 - Added Medivacs.
-  - Heal more efficiently than medics.
+  - Heal more efficiently than Medics, but same heal speed.
   - Added Caduceus Reactor upgrade available at the Fusion Core that doubles energy regen for Medivacs.
-  - Stabilizer Medpacks also affect medivacs.
+  - Stabilizer Medpacks also affect Medivacs.
   - Units unloaded benefit from the Drop Pod Haste mastery.
   - Can carry sieged Siege Tanks.
   - Have lower cooldown Ignite Afterburners (20 seconds).